flexiyo/fiyo/README.md

 <h1>Developers</h1>

-Flexiyo is developed and managed by Kaushal Krishna from Florixer, a passionate developer dedicated to creating innovative solutions for social networking.
+Flexiyo is developed and managed by Kaushal Krishna from India, a passionate developer dedicated to creating innovative and demanding products in the market.

 <h1>Join Us!</h1>